 Spring 2020 Awardees

-- Synchronous IRL/DL Technologies for Innovative Teaching (Adaptation Grant) — A team led by Diane Alonso, Eileen O’Brien, and Anne Brodsky (Psychology) will investigate innovative options to reach all students by connecting campuses via technology to create a dynamic hands-on experience at both campuses.
+- Synchronous IRL/DL Technologies for Innovative Teaching (Adaptation Grant) — A team led by Diane Alonso, Eileen O’Brien, and Anne Brodsky (Psychology) investigated innovative options to reach all students by connecting campuses via technology to create a dynamic hands-on experience at both campuses.
 The Psychology department has limited resources, two campuses, and multiple external settings (e.g. Kennedy Krieger Institute) to cover, and a large number of students required to take their courses.
 The team planned to offer PSYC 335 in Summer 2020 as a cross-campus, two section course at Shady Grove and Main campus with WebEx providing the technological link for this class taught by a faculty member and a TA using active learning.
-They aim to create a remote shared classroom and meeting room for use in providing better access and technological support than the traditional lecture classrooms that could also be used for remote meetings, interviews, community collaboration, and to help better incorporate Shady Grove and Kennedy Krieger faculty.
+They aimed to create a remote shared classroom and meeting room for use in providing better access and technological support than the traditional lecture classrooms that could also be used for remote meetings, interviews, community collaboration, and to help better incorporate Shady Grove and Kennedy Krieger faculty.

 Fall 2019 Awardees

-- Learning Teaching as an Interpretive Process in Urban Schools (Implementation and Research Grant) — A multidisciplinary team led by Kindel Nash (Education) will conduct a qualitative investigation of the Learning Teaching as an Interpretive Process (LTIP) framework’s impact on the learning outcomes of teacher candidates who are Sherman Program scholars.
+- Learning Teaching as an Interpretive Process in Urban Schools (Implementation and Research Grant) — A multidisciplinary team led by Kindel Nash (Education) conducted a qualitative investigation of the Learning Teaching as an Interpretive Process (LTIP) framework’s impact on the learning outcomes of teacher candidates who are Sherman Program scholars.
 This framework is designed to prepare teachers to adequately support the learning of students from culturally and linguistically diverse groups who often attend urban schools.
-The proposed project will impact Sherman Program scholars’ abilities to navigate the complexities of teaching during their education programs and as they enter the teaching profession.
+The proposed project impacted Sherman Program scholars’ abilities to navigate the complexities of teaching during their education programs and as they enter the teaching profession.